Dr. Laura Jean Cameron

 SSHRC Insight Grant (2014-2020) Recording Nature: The Life Geography of William W.H.
 Gunn.

 SSHRC Insight Grant (2020-2024) A Totem Pole on a Pile of Garbage: Contending with Colonial and Environmental Violence in Kingston, Ontario.
-Collaborator with Dorit Naaman, Laura Murray and Erin Sutherland, et al.
+Collaborator with Dorit Naaman (PI), Laura Murray and Erin Sutherland, et al.